 - Recommended to use with Hario V60 coffee paper filters.

 - Care instructions

 - Use hot water and a mild dish soap.
 The porcelain is also dishwasher-safe.

-Wesley Walters and Salla Luhtasela, also known as Studio Kaksikko, who won the first FDS Award in 2016 with their Perch bar stool.
+Wesley Walters and Salla Luhtasela, also known as Kaksikko, won the first FDS Award in 2016 with their Perch bar stool.
 They share not only a similar taste in design but also an eventful path to the field.
 Both have studied design at the Aalto University Helsinki, and their work has been influenced by both Scandinavian and Japanese aesthetics.

 'Walters, originally from California, studied East Asian languages in the University of Berkeley and grew an interest in design and architecture due to an exchange program in Japan and a summer job at the art department of a movie production.
 He started his design studies at the Tama University in Tokyo, got his first master's degree in 2012 and moved to Helsinki to continue his education.
 Finnish Salla Luhtasela, in turn, worked as a pastry chef and studied architectural restoration before she discovered ceramics and applied to Aalto University in 2013.